-Indications: who should do “Heel-to-Heel” inversions?
+Indications: who should do “Heel-to-Heel” Inversions?

 Patients with painful and dysfunctional posterior tibial tendons will often benefit from a heel-to-heel inversions exercise.
 This situation is often encountered in patients with acquired adult flatfoot deformities.
-This exercise is performed against minimal resistance (gravity) so it can often be performed numerous times, allowing for a slow build up in strength and function of the irritated tendon.
+This exercise is performed with minimal resistance (gravity) so it can often be performed numerous times, allowing for a slow build up in strength and function of the irritated tendon.

 How it’s done